-An aggregate will be composed of at least one entity: the Aggregate Root (AR), also called root-entity or primary entity.
-Additionally, it can have multiple child entities and Value-Objects, with all entities and objects working together to implement required behavior and transactions.
+An aggregate will be composed at least by one entity, the Aggregate Root (AR), also called root-entity or primary entity.
+Additionally, it can have multiple child entities and some Value-Objects, as well, all those objects working together to implement required behavior and transactions.

-The purpose of an Aggregate Root is to ensure the consistency of the aggregate; it should be the only entry point for updates to the aggregate through methods or operations placed in the Aggregate Root class.
-You should make changes to entities within the aggregate only via the Aggregate-Root.
-It is the aggregate's consistency guardian, taking into account all the invariants and consistency rules you might need to comply with in your aggregate.
+The purpose of an Aggregate Root is to ensure the consistency of the aggregate, it should be the only entry point for updates to the aggregate through methods/operations placed in the Aggregate Root class.
+You should make changes to entityes within the aggregate only via the Aggregate-Root.
+It is the aggregate's "consistency guardian" taking into account all the invariants and consistency rules you might need to comply within your aggregate.
 If you change a child entity or VO independently, the Aggregate Root cannot ensure the aggregate is in a valid state.
 It would be like a table with a loose leg.
-Maintaining consistency is the main purpose of the Aggregate Root.
+Maintaining the consistency is the main purpose of the Aggregate Root.

-In figure X-XX, you can see sample aggregates like the Buyer aggregate which contains a single entity (the Aggregate Root "Buyer"); the Order aggregate contains multiple entities and a Value-Object.
+In figure X-XX, you can see represented sample aggregates, like the "Buyer" aggregate which is made of a single entity (the Aggregate Root "Buyer") compared to the "Order" aggregate which is made of multiple entities and a Value-Object.